Summary of Significant Accounting Policies

 To prepare financial statements that conform to GAAP, we make estimates and assumptions that affect the amounts reported in our financial statements and accompanying notes.
 Our most significant estimates relate to the allowance for doubtful accounts, inventory obsolescence reserves, vendor programs, income taxes, self-insurance, and goodwill impairment evaluations.
 We continually review our estimates and make adjustments as necessary, but actual results could be significantly different from what we expected when we made these estimates.

 Fair Value Measurements

-As of January 2, 2021 and October 3, 2020, we held no assets that are required to be measured at fair value on a recurring basis.
+As of July 3, 2021 and October 3, 2020, we held no assets that were required to be measured at fair value on a recurring basis.

 Fair Value of Financial Instruments

 We evaluate our financial assets and liabilities subject to fair value measurements on a recurring basis to determine the appropriate level of classification for each reporting period.

 The fair value of the Term Loan due in 2028 (see Note 7) was determined to be $804.4 million as of July 3, 2021.
 These fair value estimates, determined to be Level 2, are subjective in nature and involve uncertainties and matters of judgment and therefore cannot be determined with precision.
 Changes in assumptions could significantly affect these estimates.

 The fair value of the interest rate cap agreements (see Note 7) was determined to be Level 2 and is included in other assets on the condensed consolidated balance sheets as of October 3, 2020.
 Our interest rate cap agreements expired in; consequently, we had no interest rate cap agreements as of July 3, 2021.
 Changes in fair value of the interest rate cap are recorded in other expenses, net on our condensed consolidated statements of operations.

 The carrying amounts of cash and cash equivalents, accounts receivable, accounts payable and accrued expenses approximate fair value due to the short-term maturity of these instruments.